ville87/offsec/WebApp/JSON.md

 # Testing JSON
 ## JSON Requests
 _Application Behavior_
-Check how the application does JSON requests.
+Check if the application does JSON requests with wrong content-type.
 You can check this with the search tool in burp, by using following regex:
 `Content-Type: (?!.*application/json).*\r\n\r\n[\[{]`
 Set Options:Regex and Locations:Request Headers + Request Body